On this page

 How Amplitude receives data

-You can send data to Amplitude through SDKs, or through a third party:
+You can send data to Amplitude through SDKs or through a third party:

 Amplitude APIs

-See all the API references.
+Refer to all the API references.

 Amplitude schema